GluuFederation/docs-gg-prod/docs/source/tutorials/oauth-auth-pep-tutorial.md

 ### Configure Plugin

-Configure Gluu-OAuth-Auth and Gluu-OAuth-PEP with UMA scopes and resources.
+Configure Gluu-OAuth-Auth and Gluu-OAuth-PEP with OAuth scopes and resources.
 Follow these steps to add the plugin:

 - Click `oauth-demo` on the services